 NB Psychiatry

-Living with schizophrenia can be a challenging and isolating experience, but with the right treatment and support, individuals with this disorder can lead fulfilling lives.
+Living a life with schizophrenia can be a challenging and isolating experience, but with the right treatment and proper support, individuals with this disorder can lead fulfilling lives.

 What is schizophrenia?